 A campfire will allow everyone to cook their own food as they like it.
 Pop some toast in a toaster basket and throw it over the flame for a few minutes and it’s done.
 Easy peasy.
-There are also lots of foil-wrapped meals (keep reading for a few breakfast ones!) that can be cooked in the hot coals.
+There are also lots of foil-wrapped meals that can be cooked in the hot coals.

 The downside to a campfire is that the heat can be inconsistent and if your wood is wet, you are out of luck.
 Keeping a fire going can be a challenge, so make sure you’re up for it!
 And, in the morning, some campers don’t enjoy waiting the time needed to get the fire going properly for cooking.